pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_configuration.md

 `
 ```

-Parameters:
-- endpoints (PNEndpoint): Endpoints to exclude.
+- endpoints (PNEndpoint) — Endpoints to exclude.
 See NS_ENUM(NSUInteger, PNEndpoint) in PNStructures.h.

 ###### Example